prophile/typ-report/sections/background.md

 of the data it carries with time.

 There are two things to immediately note about the monoid.
-Firstly, that the monoid must be *idempotent*.
+Firstly, that the monoid must be *idempotent*\todo{Give some intuitions here}.
 Were one to ask which came first of two of the same occurrence, one would not expect any answer other than that of the very occurrence.
 Secondly, neither of the arguments to the monoid operation should have any bias towards it,